Newspaper Page Text

 ing a white woman, that he is

-preading innocent.
+pleading innocent.
 The defendant

 has pleaded innocent from the time

-f his arrest, even when he was
+of his arrest, even when he was

-shot by the murdered giil's brothe:
+shot by the murdered gel's brother,

-and in custody of the sherrif. sut
+and in custody of the sherrif, suf

-fering at the point of death IN
+fering at the point of death, IN

-THE VERY SHADOW OF DEATH
+THE VERY SHADOW OF’ DEATH

 he meekly said "Missus" is identi

-fying the wrong man.”
-In the tria!
+fying the wrong man."
+In the trial

 in Birmingham from newspaper